 Good hygiene is a must, wouldn’t you agree?
 No, we’re not talking about showering regularly and putting on deodorant.
 This is a fundraising blog!
 We’re talking about your nonprofit’s data hygiene.

-As a fundraiser, you know the importance of strong donor data.
-Organizations that use their data effectively have an easier time finding ways to re-engage lapsed donors, finding engaged non-donors, and can take personalization to the next level.
+Organizations that use their data effectively have an easier time finding ways to re-engage lapsed donors finding engaged non-donors and taking personalization to the next level.

 And they know what they can change to improve results!

 But your nonprofit’s data hygiene is probably the issue if you’re having trouble making sense of your data and using it to your advantage.
 Fundraisers are always looking for ways to raise money more efficiently.
-So, it’s a great time to clean up!
+So, it’s a great time to clean up.

-This article will help you make the most of the data you already have and teach you what you can do to improve your fundraising results!
+This article will help you make the most of the data you already have and teach you what you can do to improve your fundraising results.

 You don’t know what you don’t know.